David-Bugaboo/Twentyheim/Wyrdgrave.md

 **When:** Out of Game (B).
 **Effect:** The engineer mounts a Steam Powered Chainsaw blade on any warband’s firearm.
-When that weapon is used as a Close Combat Weapon, it ignores 1 point of armor from the enemy figure, even if it is on a Offhand pistol.
+When that weapon is used as a Close Combat Weapon, it ignores 1 point of armour from the enemy figure, even if it is on a Offhand pistol.

 ### Magnetic Boots Masterpiece